The Society in Dedham for Apprehending Horse Thieves: Membership

-Anyone may be nominated for membership so long as the $10 (In 1906 it was $1) membership fee is paid.
+Anyone may be nominated for membership so long as the $10 membership fee is paid.
 Applications for membership in the Society must be approved by a majority vote by current members and a "controversial nomination years ago of Ayatollah Khamenei of Iran was not seconded."
 By 1960, the president of the Society reported that "memberships are as coveted as the Kentucky Colonels."
-As of 2022, there were 10,709 members, with membership continuing after death.